Fair-Raffle/fair-raffle-contracts/README.md

 # FairRaffle.io

 <aside>
-💡 Fair Raffle is an open-source tool for community.
+💡 Fair Raffle is an open-source tool for the community.

 </aside>